contagon/handbook/handbook/12-primary.md

 Primary helps children:

-* Learn about Heavenly Father’s plan of happiness and feel His love.
+* Feel their Heavenly Father’s love and learn about His plan of happiness.
 * Learn about Jesus Christ and His role in Heavenly Father’s plan.
-* Live the gospel.
+* Learn and live the gospel.
-* Feel and recognize the influence of the Holy Ghost.
+* Feel, recognize, and act on the influence of the Holy Ghost.
 * Prepare for, make, and keep sacred covenants.
 * Participate in the work of salvation and exaltation.
 ### 12.1.2 Primary Theme